y01cu/VR-Room/README.md

 # VR Room - UKO

-Built during VR pathway in Unity Learn Pathway.
+This project is built, and will continue to be built during VR pathway in Unity Learn.